greencloudcomputing/docs/docs/api/authentication.md

 ## Register

 :::info
-Use this end point to register an account with GreenCloud.
+Use this endpoint to register an account with GreenCloud.
 The succesful response is an HTTP 201 response.
 An email will be sent to the email address used, enabling them to complete the registration of their account.
 :::

 #### Endpoint